jessenieboer/my-bdd-template/docs/my-repo-template-readme.md

 # Why

-So I can have consistency across my projects
+So I can have consistency across my projects and save time

 <a id="for-whom"></a>

 # For Whom

+Myself and anyone who wants to use it

 <a id="how"></a>